jes-lyn36/kahooty/UIUX.md

 4. Dashboard :
 Made the game cards fill the screen as a grid so the user would be able to see more cards more efficiently.

+5. Login/Register :
+Made a landing page before the register or login page for better user experience and recognisability.